YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 JNLDBERR, Journal file xxxx does not correspond to database yyyy

-Run Time Error: This indicates that YottaDB/GT.M could not open journal file xxxx for database file yyyy because the journal file header identifies itself as belonging to a different database file that does not exist in the system.
+Run Time Error: This indicates that YottaDB could not open journal file xxxx for database file yyyy because the journal file header identifies itself as belonging to a different database file that does not exist in the system.

 Action: Use a MUPIP SET command with the qualifier JOURNAL to create a journal file that matches the database.